MA in English (Literature)

 Each student must file an application for Advancement to Candidacy, indicating a proposed program of graduate study.
 This procedure should begin as soon as the classified graduate student has:

 - completed at least 12 units of English 200-level courses in the Master's Degree program with a minimum cumulative grade point average of 3.0; and

 - taken the Writing Placement for Graduate Students (WPG) or taken a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of coursework at California State University, Sacramento or secured approval for a WPG waiver.

-Advancement to Candidacy forms are available in the Office of Graduate Studies.
+Advancement to Candidacy forms are available on the Office of Graduate Studies website.
 The student fills out the form after planning a degree program in consultation with an English faculty advisor.
 The completed form is then returned to the Office of Graduate Studies for approval.